Back to Stories

 Your steady presence is doing more than your words can right now.

-Ask first if they want touch.
-Some people do, some people really don't.
-"Would a hand on your back help, or no?" gives them the choice, which is part of the medicine.
+Ask first about touch.
+Some people find it grounding.
+Others find it activating.
+'Would a hand on your back help, or no?' gives them a choice, and choice is itself part of the return to safety.

 3. Stay nearby.
 Don't crowd.

 Sit in the same room.
 Don't hover.
 Don't fill the silence.
-Your steady presence is doing more than your words can right now.
+Your steady, regulated presence is doing more right now than your words can.
+Van der Kolk's research on co-regulation shows that a calm nervous system nearby can help a dysregulated one find its way back.

-When they start to come back, don't make them explain.
-"You don't have to talk about it" can be the most generous thing in the room.
+When they begin to return, don't make them explain.
+'You don't have to talk about it' can be the most generous thing in the room.
+The explanation can come later, if they want to give it.

 After.
 For you.

 Witnessing dissociation is its own thing to carry.
 Your body will have absorbed some of the alarm.
 Drink water.
 Step outside if you can.
-Tell one person what just happened, even if it's only a short message.
+Tell someone briefly what happened.
 You don't have to hold this alone either.

 Sol is here when you need it.
 No pressure.